resyui/resyui.github.io/index.md

 ---

 <div class="hero">
-  <h2> Timothy Chan </h2>
+  <h2> Welcome! </h2>
-  <p> Statistician.
+  <p> A bit about myself: Statistician.
 Scientist at work, Artist in disguise.
 Sometimes science is more art than science.
 A lot of people don't get that. </p>
   <p> Getting the basics right and at the same time going for the frontiers. </p>
 </div>